NLog/NLog.github.io/_posts/2021-08-25-nlog-5-0-preview1-ready.md

 * **Reason:** Better user experience when using `autoReload="true"` and updating NLog Configuration Variables at runtime.

 * **Workaround:** Explictly configure `KeepVariablesOnReload="false"` in NLog.config

+### Layout and LayoutRenderer are now threadsafe by default
+NLog now always expects Layout and LayoutRenderer to be threadsafe, and will no longer check the `[ThreadSafe]`-class-attribute.

+* **Impact:** NLog Targets will no longer attempt to protect against 3rd Party Layout-logic that might not be threadsafe.

+* **Reason:** The `[ThreadSafe]`-class-attribute was intended as a temporary workaround, to avoid breaking stuff with NLog ver.
+4.5.3
+  Having to apply special class-attributes to get the expected performance is not very user-friendly.

+* **Workaround:** Explicitly configure the Target-option `LayoutWithLock="true"` if target is using 3rd Party Layout-logic that is not threadsafe.

 ### Default Layout for NLog Targets has been updated
 Changed from this default value: